rafavzqz/geopdes/documentation.md

 * geopdes_maxwell_examples

 These will guide you through a set of menus to choose some examples for solving different model problems.

+The examples for adaptivity with hierarchical B-splines can be found in the folder _geopdes_hierarchical/inst/examples_.

 # Function help